opx-infra/controlgraph/README.md

 controlgraph is a directed graph which can be traversed to enable parallelized Debian package builds.

 From the available directories with valid Debian packaging, a graph with directories (representing source packages) for nodes and build dependencies for edges is produced.
-This can traversed with a depth-first search to build in dependency order.
+The reverse of this graph can traversed with a breadth-first search to build in dependency order.

 `controlgraph` is a program which returns the controlgraph for a directory to build, in linear or dot format.